TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

 - **What does TimSort do?** It examines a chaotic collection of books and identifies sequences where the books are already arranged alphabetically.
-- **How?** It scans through the shelf left to right and "filters out" already-ordered groups (called runs).
+- **How?** It scans through the shelf and picks already-ordered groups which it referrs to as "runs."
 Then it merges these groups, ensuring the books remain in order.
 - **Why?** It's much easier to merge small, sorted groups than to re-sort the entire collection from scratch.
 This approach saves time and effort,
-- **What if something goes wrong?** Imagine if some books had contradictory labels: to the left of the shelf TimSort decides that Book A should come before Book B, while to the right it thinks that Book A comes after Book B. When you try to merge these groups, the inconsistency becomes impossible to resolve.
+- **What if something goes wrong?** Imagine if some books had confusing titles: you're trying to compare Book A and Book B, and one moment it's clear A comes before B, but later on you're suddenly certain that B comes before A and you place the books in a different order.
+When you try to merge these groups, the inconsistency becomes impossible to resolve.
 In TimSort, when it detects such conflicting orders during merging, it stops the process and throws the error: "Comparison method violates its general contract!"

+So TimSort speeds up sorting by first looking for "runs" of pre-sortedness in the collection.
+But this approach is susceptible to failure if the algorithm gets confused about the order of elements it's comparing.

-This ordering mix-up is a very strange situation for TimSort get itself into!
-Key to this is the fact that TimSort uses outside help to work out what the ordering of elements in an array should be.
-It uses a Comparator.
+This kind of mix-up is a very strange situation for TimSort get itself into!
+Key to understanding how this can happen is knowing that TimSort uses outside help to work out what the ordering of elements in an array should be.
+It uses an interface in Java called Comparator.
+A comparator can be one that's provided by Java, or it can be one that you've written yourself.

 In our example of the bookshelf, the comparator would be responsible for knowing the alphabet, and when it's handed two books, giving the correct answer about which book goes on the shelf first, and which is second.